A business double that adds up.

 COR109 Communication and Thought

-Select required courses from your chosen Business major or minor study area.
+Select 9 required courses (108 units) from your chosen Business major or minor study area.

 The number of electives is dependent on the Business major or minor chosen and the number of required courses included in that major or minor.
 Note that the total number of courses required to complete the program is 32 courses.